Songwriters Anonymous - Part One

 As his talent and catalog of songs grew, artists of every genre and style began to seek out Mr. Arlen's tunes.
 Singers as diverse as Louis Armstrong, Barry Manilow, Barbra Striesand, Frank Sinatra, Natalie Cole, Diana Krall and Ella Fitzgerald are just a few of the literally hundreds of artists who have performed and recorded his songs.

 Wanna do a little more research?
-Click on the following link and then click on Harold Arlen's name.
+Visit the ASCAP website and then click on Harold Arlen's name.
 You won't believe the number of songs to his credit or the number of artists who have recorded them!

 What made Harold Arlen such a prolific and skilled songwriter?
 Clearly, it was not the notoriety he received.
 While he was still alive (he died in 1986) many music professionals mistakenly thought that his songs were simply anonymous American folk songs because they were so much a part of the American musical tapestry.